stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 ## January

 {:#chilldkg}
-- **Updated ChillDKG draft:** Tim Ruffing and Jonas Nick updated their work on a distributed key generation protocol (DKG) for use with the [FROST][news frost bip] [threshold signature][topic threshold signature] scheme.
+- **Updated ChillDKG draft:** Tim Ruffing and Jonas Nick [updated][news335 chilldkg] their work on a distributed key generation protocol (DKG) for use with the FROST [threshold signature][topic threshold signature] scheme.
 ChillDKG aims to provide similar recoverability features to existing descriptor wallets.

 {:#offchaindlcs}
 - **Offchain DLCs:** Developer Conduition [posted about][news offchain dlc] a